-25.-(1) In respect of any election, the CRO shall keep two separate lists of rejected postal ballot papers.
+25.-(1) In respect of any election, the CRO shall keep three separate lists relating to rejected postal ballot papers.

 (2) In the first list, the CRO shall record the ballot paper number of any postal ballot paper which is not accompanied by a valid postal voting statement.